devshum/devshum.github.io/README.md

 I really enjoyed to make this HTML markup(cross-browser, responsive-adaptive) because I absolutely like this kind of static websites like a blog or something similar.

-In the work I used the same things as below that base on Flexbox and so on...
+In this one I used the same things as below that base on Flexbox and so on...
-This markup also has a good support in 'The W3C Markup Validation Service', 'PageSpeed Insights' and has well-compressed images.
+The markup also has a good support in 'The W3C Markup Validation Service', 'PageSpeed Insights' and has well-compressed images.

 In the next markup I mean to make an old-standart site on Floats(some grid system) and PUG, because as I consider that kind of markup must be in a portfolio in spite of modern technologies like CSS Grid or Flexbox etc.